 For me though, the most ‘wow’ piece of tech on the XE was a digitised rear-view mirror, which beautifully presents a wide field-of-view image from the back of the car.
 The snap of a button switches it back to a traditional mirror arrangement, but it’s a little tweak that exploits technology fantastically.
 2019 tech?
 Got it.

-Engine wise, three offerings are available – a 180PS diesel, 250PS petrol and 300PS petrol.
+Engine-wise, three offerings are available – a 180PS diesel, 250PS petrol and 300PS petrol.
 All the engines are 4-cylinder turbo-charged units, offered in a variety of AWD and RWD configurations – automatic gearboxes are used throughout for an effortless drive.
 The engines all allow for a certain amount of fun; the diesel sounds good (for a diesel) and the 4-cylinder engine sounds and feels far more at home in the XE than it did in the F-Type.
 300PS delivered through the all-wheel-drive system ensures rapid acceleration out of corners, although considering how sporty the rest of the car feels, it’s a little surprising to find there are no V6 offerings.
-V6 or no V6, it doesn’t detract from the fact that Jaguar have put together a very capable chassis.
+V6 or no V6, it doesn’t detract from the fact that Jaguar has put together a very capable chassis.

 The XE has a good weight to the steering, handles corners well and thankfully doesn’t achieve this at the cost of ride comfort.
 Hitting bumps or riding undulation are both handled very well by the suspension, with no crashing or jarring felt during testing.
 Admittedly the French roads far exceed those in the UK so sterner tests will surely arrive, but the XE dealt with everything presented in front of it.

 So, what about the bad bits?
-Well the roof-line/A-pillar combination is a little encroaching (particularly for taller drivers), the infotainment system is still running largely the same software as before (which feels a little behind the market best) but that’s about all.
+Well, the roof-line/A-pillar combination is a little encroaching (particularly for taller drivers), the infotainment system is still running largely the same software as before (which feels a little behind the market best) but that’s about all.
 As far as 1-day impressions go, the XE pretty much smashed it.
 The XE’s biggest problem before was that it faced stiff competition from German rivals, with its shortcoming making it a difficult sell.
-Now that Jaguar have updated these areas, it’s a very compelling offer – no obvious weaknesses, but with a Jaguar badge on the bonnet and with that special Jaguar feel and styling.
+Now that Jaguar has updated these areas, it’s a very compelling offer – no obvious weaknesses, but with a Jaguar badge on the bonnet and with that special Jaguar feel and styling.
 No matter what people say, the Jaguar badge still carries its own bit of magic and should make this a serious contender to those in the market for a 4-door saloon.

 As fantastic as the new XE is though, the first day felt very much like a prelude to the main event.
-With a 5.0 litre V8 engine, 550 PS (542hp) and a 0-60 time of the just-over 4 second mark, Jaguar’s new SVR-tweaked F-Pace offers plenty on paper to whet the appetite.
+With a 5.0 litre V8 engine, 550 PS (542hp) and a 0-60 time of the just-over 4-second mark, Jaguar’s new SVR-tweaked F-Pace offers plenty on paper to whet the appetite.

 Further introduction to the car by Jaguar’s engineering team promised further delights, with clever torque distribution, heavily revised suspension and ducts, scoops and vanes that offer a real aero advantage.
 Known internally as the ‘Magnificent Beast’, there was a real sense that Jaguar’s team felt they were unveiling something special, something which all the journalists in attendance were eager to test.